Metoprolol Prescription Online

 Can I Buy Metoprolol Online?

-Metoprolol requires a prescription from a medical provider in the US in order to be dispensed.
-Metoprolol is not available over-the-counter (OTC).
-Push Health helps people who need a metoprolol prescription connect with a licensed medical provider who can prescribe metoprolol if it is safe and appropriate to do so.
+Metoprolol medication requires a prescription from a medical provider in the US in order to be dispensed.
+Because of this, metoprolol OTC is not available as the first step to getting metoprolol medication is consulting with a medical provider.
+The first step to getting a metoprolol medication prescription is consulting a licensed medical provider.
+Push Health helps people who need a metoprolol prescription connect with a licensed medical provider who can prescribe metoprolol medication, including generic metoprolol succinate ER, metoprolol tartrate, metoprolol 25 mg and metoprolol 50 mg tablets, when appropriate to do so.

 Metoprolol Side Effects

-Metoprolol, like other medications, can cause side effects.
-Side effects after metoprolol use include dizziness, fatigue, depression, shortness of breath, bradycardia, bronchospasm and diarrhea.
+Metoprolol prescription medication, like other medications, can cause side effects.
+Side effects after metoprolol use include dizziness, fatigue, depression, shortness of breath, bradycardia, bronchospasm, delirium and diarrhea.
 Metoprolol should not be used by people with sinus bradycardia, heart block greater than first degree, or people with cardiogenic shock or overt cardiac failure.
 Metoprolol should also be avoided in people with a hypersensitivity or allergy to metoprolol, people with sick sinus syndrome, severe peripheral artery disorders or pheochromocytoma.
-All questions regarding metoprolol use should be discussed with one's medical provider and pharmacist prior to use.
+Care should be taken when metoprolol is prescribed to people with COPD.
+All questions regarding metoprolol use should be discussed with one's medical provider and pharmacist prior to metoprolol tablet use.

 More Metoprolol Information